Multimedia Recording

 Who needs MMR systems?

-Multimedia recording is in demand in companies and organizations where critical areas need to be monitored, delicate processes optimized and employees monitored.
-The recordings are used, among other things, for training, to improve work processes and as a means of fulfilling legal obligations to provide evidence.
+Multimedia recording is in demand in companies and organizations where critical areas need to be monitored, delicate processes optimized and employees controlled.
+The recordings are then used, among other things, for training, to improve work processes and as a means of fulfilling legal obligations to provide evidence.

-For example, voice recording systems are still in use in control centers of the police, fire department and emergency services, as well as in the service centers of financial service providers.
-But this is where a change is taking place: increasingly, multiple sources and media channels need to be recorded in order to obtain a better view of the “big picture”.
+Voice recording systems are still in use, for example, in the control centers of the police, fire department and emergency services, as well as in the service centers of financial service providers.
+But a change is on the horizon here: In the area of critical communications, there is to be central recording from various sources in order to have all data at a glance.

-The same is true for critical infrastructure (CRITIS) and similar sectors.
-For utilities, industrial plants, transportation and port operators, among others, it is critical to improve security through more comprehensive controls.
-This is because disruptive factors can be identified quicker than before using MMR systems.
+The same applies to critical infrastructures (CRITIS) and similar areas.
+For utilities, industrial plants, transportation and port operators, among others, it is crucial to improve security through more comprehensive controls and forensic analysis.
+That’s because MMR systems can identify disruptive factors more quickly than before.

 Applications